Agoric/documentation/main/getting-started/intro-zoe.md

 ```

 A contract has to be *instantiated* for it to actually be used.
-A contract can be instantiated by calling `E(zoe).startInstance(installationHandle).` Multiple *instances* of any Zoe-installed contract can execute simultaneously.
+A contract can be instantiated by calling `E(zoe).makeInstance(installationHandle).` Multiple *instances* of any Zoe-installed contract can execute simultaneously.
 For clarity, in this document a *contract* is the installed code that defines how the contract works.
 A *contract instance* is an active execution of the contract code.

 For example, let’s say a realtor has a standard agreement they use when selling a client’s house.
 The contract would be the code that defines how that standard agreement works.
 Every time the realtor has a new house to sell, they instantiate a new instance of their standard contract to use for that specific property.
 If they have ten houses up for sale, they have ten different contract instances.